Roscoff

 • How can I book ferry tickets from Roscoff to Cork?

-Book ferries from Roscoff to Cork through our deal finder and check our offers page to view the latest ferry offers.
+Book Roscoff to Cork tickets through our deal finder, where you can view the latest prices and schedules.

 • Can you travel as a foot passenger on the ferry from Roscoff to Cork?

-Yes, you can travel as a foot passenger from Roscoff to Cork with
+Yes, foot passengers are allowed onboard the ferries from Roscoff to Cork with

 • Brittany Ferries